Jean Rouch International Film Festival - Regulations 42nd Edition (May 4-11, 2023)

 6. Participants’ obligations

-• The films selected for the three sections—International Competition, A Focus on the Living World, and Shared Experiences—will be made available to the Festival free of charge and without compensation to the rights holders.
+• The films selected for all three sections will be made available to the Festival free of charge and without compensation to the rights holders.
 No screening fee will be paid.

 • No film may be withdrawn from the Festival after notification of its selection by the Programming Committee